Gambia election: President Barrow's candidacy splits youth vote | DW | 29.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-As Gambians prepare to head to the polls, the youth are bitterly divided on whether President Adama Barrow should be running in the first place.
+As Gambians prepare to head to the polls, young people are bitterly divided over whether President Adama Barrow should be running for reelection in the first place.

 On December 4, Gambian voters will head to the polls to elect a new president.
 The election will mark the first time voters decide since the electoral defeat of former president Yahya Jammeh in 2016 ended his 22-year dictatorship.

 A significant issue hanging over the election is the candidacy of current President Adama Barrow.
-His commitment to leaving power after three years — a vow which convinced many Gambians to vote for him back in 2016 — has morphed into a broken promise.
+His commitment to leaving power after three years — a vow that convinced many Gambians to vote for him in 2016 — has morphed into a broken promise.

 Many young Gambians hoped the end of Jammeh's rule would usher in a period of democracy and prosperity